bbrundert/jw-workshop/README.md

 4. Choose an icon.
 5. Select the 'Basic' team recipe.
 6. Wait for a few minutes for the Jenkins Master to be created.
 7. Use the button just to the left of the 'Logout' button that looks like an exit sign to reach the classic Jenkins UI.
 The alt-text for this button is 'Go to classic.'
+It takes you from the modern UI back to the more detailed classic UI.

 ### Jenkins Plugin Configuration